CSL312_3003 Safety and Pharmacokinetic Study in Subjects 2 to 11 Years of Age With Hereditary Angioedema

 Primary Outcome Measures

-3. Number of TEAEs
+3. Number of TEAE

-6. Maximum concentration (Cmax) of CSL312 at steady-state
+6. Maximum Concentration (Cmax) of CSL312 at Steady-state

-7. Trough concentration (Ctrough) of CSL312 at steady-state
+7. Trough Concentration (Ctrough) of CSL312 at Steady-state

-8. Time to maximum concentration (Tmax) of CSL312 at steady-state
+8. Time to Maximum Concentration (Tmax) of CSL312 at Steady-State

 Secondary Outcome Measures